SamSon1402/reddit-bot/README.md

 'month': Fetch top posts from the last 30 days.
 'year': Fetch top posts from the last 365 days.
 'all': Fetch top posts from all time.

+**Usage**

+After configuring it properly simply run the bot script :

+**Daily Digest Script**

+py main.py

+The bot will fetch that day's top posts from the specified subreddits, compile them into a daily digest, and post it to the target subreddit.